 App Promotion

-Best for: Mobile apps, games, e-commerce apps, subscription apps, driving specific in-app actions beyond just installs
+Best for: Mobile apps and games, including driving specific in-app actions rather than installs alone.

-Example: A food delivery app targets users within delivery zones who frequently order food online, optimizing for both app installs and first orders.
+Example: A food delivery app targets people in its delivery zones and optimizes for both installs and first orders.

 Objective 06